Search Railroad Sites For:

 In addition to Ferrovie Eritree, according to Guide to Eritrea, the Italians built another short line south of Massawa which ran inland to a potash mine from the coast of the Red Sea.
 This ran alongside a road from Badda 42 km inland to Adaito according to that guide.
 Further information is contained on the page devoted to Decauville.

-Before the Italians had this land the British Military had built a 15 inch gauge inland some distance south of Massawa site which discribes a British Military Railway in Eritrea. (note: another article stated it was a seven foot gauge.)
-This line has been reported as being the first railway in Africa.
-If so, this picture is of that line.
+Before the Italians had this land the British Military had built a broad gauge inland some distance south of Massawa site which discribes a British Military Railway in Eritrea..
+Some reports had it that it, too, was a 15 inch gauge, but another article stated it was a seven foot gauge.
+Jennie Street has confirmed that it was 5 feet 6 inch gauge.

 .